DATA-606-SUMMER-2023/Naveen_data606/docs/README.md

 # Real Estate Price Predictor

 # Introduction
 This data science project about the creating a real estate price prediction website step by step.
 First, we will create a model with sklearn and linear regression using the Bangalore home prices dataset from kaggle.com.
-The second step would be to create a Python Flask server that serves http requests using the stored model.
-The third component is a website developed in html, CSS, and JavaScript that allows users to enter information such as home square footage, bedrooms, and so on, and then calls a Python Flask server to receive the anticipated price.
 Almost all data science principles will be covered during model creation, including data load and cleaning, outlier identification and removal, feature engineering, dimensionality reduction, gridsearchcv for hyperparameter tuning, and k fold cross validation etc. The tools which used in the project.

 # Project Overview
-The aim of this project is to build a real estate price prediction and also creating a website.
+The aim of this project is to build a real estate price prediction.
 It involves creating a model using linear regression and sklearn, cleaning and preparing the data, and implementing data science principles like outlier removal and feature engineering.
-A Python Flask server will serve as the backend to handle HTTP requests and provide predictions.
-The website, developed using HTML, CSS, and JavaScript, will allow users to input property details and receive predicted prices from the Flask server.
 The project covers various data science techniques and provides an end-to-end solution for real estate price prediction.
 Dataset has 13,320 rows and 9 columns.
 This dataset is from Kaggle created by amitabhajoy, is having the data of size, 904 KB.
 Dataset is downloaded from here: